Wuhsha al-dallala

 Wuhsha belonged to a banking family of moderate wealth and was briefly married to Arye ben Judah, a destitute Sicilian immigrant, resulting in the birth of a daughter.
 Choosing not to remarry after her divorce, Wuhsha later formed a relationship with Hassun of Ashkelon, with whom she had a son, Abu Sad.
-The unconventional birth of Abu Saʽd brought social repercussions, including Wuhsha’s expulsion from her synagogue during Yom Kippur.
+The unconventional birth of Abu Saʽd brought social repercussions, including Wuhsha's expulsion from her synagogue during Yom Kippur.
 However, she was not completely ostracised and maintained her career, amassing a fortune of at least 700 dinars.

-Her will, penned by her friend, the cantor Hillel ben Eli, provides the most insight into her life, outlining her funeral arrangements in detail, from her burial attire to payments for pallbearers, alongside generous charitable bequests and the distribution of her estate among her son and relatives.
-Long after her death, court documents would continue to identify individuals as “al-Wuhsha’s relative.”
+Her will, penned by her confidant, the cantor and clerk Hillel ben Eli, provides the most insight into her life, outlining her funeral arrangements in detail, from her burial attire to payments for pallbearers, alongside generous charitable bequests and the distribution of her estate among her son and relatives.
+Long after her death, court documents would continue to identify individuals as "al-Wuhsha's relative."
 Her expressions of independence and defiance of societal norms, uncharacteristic for the time, have established her among historians as exemplary of female individuality in the Cairo Geniza.

 Name and sources

-The life of Wuhsha al-dallala is documented solely through the Cairo Geniza, a vast collection of Jewish-Egyptian manuscripts spanning the 6th to 19th centuries.
+The life of Wuhsha al-dallala is documented solely through the Cairo Geniza, a vast collection of Jewish-Egyptian manuscripts spanning the 11th to 19th centuries and written in Hebrew, Judeo-Arabic, and Aramaic.
 Five primary documents revolve around her life and she appears minutely in other texts, making her the only woman from the Geniza whose biography can be substantially reconstructed.
-Her existence was first noted by German-Jewish historian Shelomo Dov Goitein in 1964, through a document dated April 1098 that criticised her absence in the court despite a summons.
-Goitein later identified her will, drafted by the renowned clerk Hillel ben Eli.
+Her existence was first noted by historian and ethnographer Shelomo Dov Goitein in 1964, through a document that reproached her absence in the court despite a summons.
+Goitein later identified her will, drafted by the renowned cantor and clerk Hillel ben Eli.